I remember in the mid sixties , three south steelbands came on the scene around the same time.

 Ironically , Fonclaire turned out to be my most durable connection to the steelbands of South Trinidad, since several former bandmates from Silvertones ( like Calvin Bakhorie , for instance) were still playing with Fonclaire into the eighties.

-BTW , for the record , I’ve always assumed that Scarlet Symphony was formed because of a money dispute between Milton Lyons and the members of Southern Marines , as was the case with many steelbands back then.
+BTW , for the record , It has been assumed that Scarlet Symphony was formed because of a money dispute between Milton Lyons and the members of Southern Marines , as was the case with many steelbands back then.

-However , a few years ago I heard from a very credible source that was not the case.
-I was told that the real reason for the breakup was because the Alleyne brothers were upset that Squeezer had sent Burch Kelman to the National Steelband instead of Michael , who was assuming a leadership role with the band and had taken over most of the arranging from Squeezer.
+That may have been a problem since many steelbands were not very good at money management back then however , I think the primary reason for the breakup was because the Alleyne brothers were upset that Squeezer had sent Burch Kelman to the National Steelband instead of Michael , who was assuming a leadership role with the band and had taken over most of the arranging from Squeezer.